Living With Your Pet in Minneapolis

-If you own a dog or cat that is older than four months, the law states that you must have your pet licensed.
+If you own a dog, cat or ferret that is older than four months, the law states that you must have your pet licensed.
 You can read more about Minneapolis pet license requirements here.
 Licenses are available through Minneapolis Animal Care and Control.

 Why license your pet?
 Pets with licenses are more likely to get home to you when they are found.
 If your pet is injured, licensure makes it more likely that your pet’s medical history can be found.
 When a pet is licensed, everyone knows that it has received its rabies vaccinations.
 Plus, if your pet runs away or is lost and Minneapolis Animal Care and Control find it, it gets a free ride home!

 Rabies Vaccination Requirements

-By law, all cats and dogs owned in Minneapolis must have a pet license.
+By law, all cats, dogs, and ferrets owned in Minneapolis must have a pet license.
 One requirement of pet licensure is a certification by the owner that the pet has been vaccinated against rabies.
 Because of this requirement, it's the law that all cats, dogs, and ferrets in Minneapolis have their rabies vaccinations up to date.

 Collar & Tags – Don’t Leave Home Without ’em!

 Dogs and cats must wear a collar or harness when the animal is in the public.
 License tags, rabies tags and a personal ID tag should be affixed to the collar to help expedite recovery should your pet go missing.

 Multiple Animal Permit for Four or More Pets

 If you choose to own four or more animals (dogs, cats, ferrets or rabbits), you will need a multiple animal permit from Minneapolis Animal Care & Control which requires written consent of your neighbors within 100 feet of the property.
 This is not a hard process to navigate, but it does take some time.
 You can read more about multiple animal permits here.